-Don’t feel intimidated, Mushroom Risotto is easy to make and the recipe below will make you seem like a gourmet chef!
-This recipe is made with rice that is slowly cooked in seasoned chicken broth with mushrooms, onions, and parmesan cheese!
+Mushroom Risotto is easy to make and the recipe below will make you seem like a chef!

-Traditionally, arborio rice is used for risotto because, as it cooks, it releases starch creating a creamy consistency.
-While this recipe is easy to make it requires a bit of babysitting at the stove as it should be stirred very frequently while warm broth is added in small amounts.
+Arborio rice is often used for risotto because, as it cooks, it releases starch creating a creamy consistency.
+While this recipe is easy to make it requires a bit of time at the stove as it should be stirred very frequently while warm broth is added in small amounts.

-Of course you can use any rice you have on hand (except instant or minute rice) but the result will not be quite as creamy.
+Of course, you can use any rice you have on hand (except instant or minute rice) but the result will not have the same creamy texture.

 Risotto can seem intimidating since we often enjoy it at fancy restaurants but to be honest, it’s pretty easy!
 Here are a few tips for success.

 - Precook veggies/mushrooms When adding veggies to risotto, you want to heat everything through but the veggies should be pre-cooked.

 - Toast the Rice Just like grilled chicken or the brown bits at the bottom of a beef stew, brown = flavor.
 Toast the rice slightly in olive oil for the best flavor (not too dark, just a bit golden).

 - Heat the Broth Broth will be added bit by bit but it should be heated.
 Keep a second pot on the stove or heat in the microwave.
 If the broth is not warm, it stops the cooking process each time you add some.

 - Stir Frequently Stirring helps release starches resulting in a creamy dish.

 - Add Broth in Small Doses Add broth, allow it to evaporate (while frequently stirring), and then add a bit more.
 It takes a bit of time but it’s easy to make!